be-next/mastermind/README.md

 The order of the results is not linked to the order of the holes.

 > [!TIP]
-> 4 black circles and you're in!
+> 4 white circles and you're in!

 ## Class diagram